 12,000 Years of Jersey Shore History …

-There are people who called out NJ coastal area home a real long time before the folks in Monmouth Beach did — the Native Americans of Monmouth County.
+There are people who called our New Jersey coastal area home long before we did — the Native Americans of Monmouth County.

 These are the facts, according to the book, Monmouth … Our Indian Heritage, researched and written by George H. Moss, Jr. (1923-2009).
 The late and much-admired Monmouth County historian used his 1991 book to tell the noble story of the “original people” of our shore area — in an educational and entertaining manner.